Jimmy Bridges (actor)

 James Daniel "Jimmy" Bridges Jr. (born September 15, 1960) is an American actor.

 Early life, family and education

 Born in San Francisco, California, he is the son of Betty A. Bridges (1941–2024), an actress, manager and acting coach; and James Bridges Sr., a talent agent.
 His siblings are Todd Bridges (child actor star from the TV series Diff'rent Strokes) and Verda Bridges Prpich.
-The parents married in 1960 and divorced in 1983.
+His parents married in 1960 and divorced in 1983.

 James Bridges Jr. graduated from Dorsey High School in Crenshaw, Los Angeles, California.

 Career

 Bridges' acting career was fully in place when he was a teenager.
 He appeared in numerous television series, usually as a bit player.
 One of his early roles was in a 1981 episode of the TV series Diff'rent Strokes which starred his brother Todd.
 He has acted in scores of TV series and films, although most of the films are low budget or straight-to-video.
 Some of the more prominent TV shows he has performed in are: Good Times, James at 16, Seinfeld, L.A.
 Law, Falcon Crest, Perfect Strangers, Alias and Days of Our Lives.

 He and Todd have a production company, Little Bridge Productions.